sam14243/AES_Python/README.md

 # AES_Python

-Implementaion of AES Algorithm from scratch in Python
+Implementaion of AES Encryption and Decryption Algorithm from scratch in Python